rocky/python-xasm/HOW-TO-USE.rst

 it's much easier to start off using Python code, even if skeletal.
 Then use ``pydisasm --xasm`` to convert to the Python source code assembler format.
-From this then modify the results and run ``xasm``.
+From this then modify the results and run ``pyxasm``.

 In normal python disassembly code (and in the bytecode file), the main function appears first; it contains constants which contain code to other functions and so on.
 In Python disassembly these are linearized so that from top down you have a topological sort of the dependencies.

-However in the assembler file input to xasm, it has to come the other
-way: The assembler for the main code has to come last: after all of the things it calls are listed beforehand.
+However in the assembler file input to ``pyxasm``, it has to come the other way: The assembler for the main code has to come last: after all of the things it calls are listed beforehand.
 This is necessary because as the assembler reads the assembly file and builds code objects as it goes along.
 So the first routines have to be those that don't call any others (aside possibly itself recursively).

 And while on the topic, let me mention something about function calls.
 Right now, that I guess is kind of a pain because you need to